The topics covered in this blog are as follows:

 Cyber Security is a rapidly growing field, and it is predicted by experts that the Cyber Security market will become a US$170 billion industry in the near future.

-It has been noticed from the past few years that the average salary of Cyber Security experts is comparatively more than that of the IT professionals’ salary, and this gap is about 9 percent.
+It has been noticed over the past few years that the average salary of Cyber Security experts is comparatively more than that of IT professionals, and this gap is about 9 percent.

 As the world is moving toward a digital economy, the field of Cyber Security is definitely going to grow exponentially in the future, and every organization is going to need a certified and skilled Cyber Security expert to protect their critical data.